News Watch 9

 News Watch 9 (ニュースウオッチ9, Nyūsu Uotchi Nain) is the flagship evening news program of the public Japanese broadcaster, NHK.
 It airs weekdays on NHK general television and worldwide on NHK World Premium and is also available on the networks video-on-demand service.
-As of 2025, it is presented by Hitoshi Hirouchi, Makoto Hoshi and Aoi Noguchi.
-The program has been broadcast by the network since 1961, although it has been using its current title only from 2006.
+As of 2026, it is presented by Hitoshi Hirouchi, Makoto Hoshi and Risa Hayashida.
+The program launched on April 3, 2006, replacing NHK News 9 and NHK News 10 as NHK's main 9:00 p.m. news program.

 It is broadcast on weekdays, from 9:00 pm to 10:00 pm (JST), and features national and international news, commentary, sports and weather.
 Unlike most newscasts, NW9 prohibits the use of full scripts and limits the use of teleprompters.